sebastian-mora/ruse_website/blogs/aws-sso-phishing/index.md

 - sso:ListAccountRoles
 - sso:GetRoleCredentials

-At the core of the attack we will generate a device code url and ask an unexpected victim to approve our request but of course we're gonna get a bit fancy than that.
+At the core of the attack, we will generate a device code url and ask an unexpected victim to approve our request but of course, we're gonna get a bit fancy than that.

 ## The Attack

-You can follow the [GitHub](https://github.com/sebastian-mora/awsssome_phish) page on installing the requirements but with a simple command can stand up all the infrastructure required for this automatically.
+You can follow the [GitHub](https://github.com/sebastian-mora/awsssome_phish) page to install the requirements but with a simple command can set up all the infrastructure required for this automatically.

 If you're curious about the tool architecture there will be a diagram at the end.

 Once deployed there is an API gateway endpoint and an API key for the management endpoints.
 All logic is done via serverless functions.

 First, we craft the phishing url by base64 encoding the victim's email.
-This step is not required but it allows the tool track each url click by an attribute.
+This step is not required but it allows the tool to track each url click by an attribute.

 `https://{restapi_id}.execute-api.{region}.amazonaws.com/{stage_name}/?v=abcd`